What Is Fractional HR? A Solo Practitioner's Honest Definition

-I've been working as a fractional HR leader for nearly six years.
-I work exclusively with B2B SaaS startups, I run a solo practice, and I've seen the full spectrum of how these engagements go—when they work beautifully and when they go sideways.
-So here's the definition I actually use, and everything else you need to know before you hire a fractional HR leader.
+I've been working as a fractional HR leader for nearly six years, exclusively with B2B SaaS startups.
+I run a solo practice, and I've seen the full spectrum of how these engagements go — when they work beautifully and when they go sideways.
+Here's the definition I actually use, and everything you need to know before you hire someone.

 What Fractional HR Actually Means